coffeedoc/codo/README.md

   get age: -> @_age
 ```

-If you follow this convention, they will be shown in the generated documentation.
-You can use the `@property` tag to
+If you follow this convention, they will be shown in the generated documentation with its read/write status shown.
+To
-declare a return value.
+specify type of the property, use the `@property` tag.

 ### Method overloading